Emotion recognition: Applications

 Eyeris is an emotion recognition company that works with embedded system manufacturers including car makers and social robotic companies on integrating its face analytics and emotion recognition software; as well as with video content creators to help them measure the perceived effectiveness of their short and long form video creative.

 Many products also exist to aggregate information from emotions communicated online, including via "like" button presses and via counts of positive and negative phrases in text and affect recognition is increasingly used in some kinds of games and virtual reality, both for educational purposes and to give players more natural control over their social avatars.

-Subfields of emotion recognition
+Subfields

 Emotion recognition is probably to gain the best outcome if applying multiple modalities by combining different objects, including text (conversation), audio, video, and physiology to detect emotions.

 Emotion recognition in text

 Text data is a favorable research object for emotion recognition when it is free and available everywhere in human life.
 Compare to other types of data, the storage of text data is lighter and easy to compress to the best performance due to the frequent repetition of words and characters in languages.
 Emotions can be extracted from two essential text forms: written texts and conversations (dialogues).
 For written texts, many scholars focus on working with sentence level to extract "words/phrases" representing emotions.